philratcliffe/certhq/README.md

 # certhq
-Central store for certificate information
+Central store and API for certificate information